DataDog/documentation/content/en/graphing/widgets/heat_map.md

   text: "Screenboard"
 ---

-The heat map visualization is great for showing metrics aggregated across many tags, such as *hosts*.
+The heat map visualization shows metrics aggregated across many tags, such as *hosts*.
 The more hosts that have a particular value, the darker that square is.

 This visualization displays only a single metric query; additional queries are disregarded.